 Shame Review: Pornography Of Pain

-For those of you who are dying to see all of Michael's Fassbender, you won't be disappointed.
-In fact, you'll be in heaven for, oh, two minutes or so of waist down, knee up, free-swinging glory.
-If, however, you expect this film to be anything resembling a sexual romp, you're sorely mistaken.
-The story centers on Brandon Sullivan (a dapper Fassbender), an ostensibly successful Manhattanite whose tightly controlled demeanor and regimented lifestyle mask his crippling sexual addiction.
-Brandon's fragile veneer of "normalcy" starts to crack when his loose cannon, wild child sister Sissy (Carey Mulligan) invades his home and complicates both his personal and professional life.
-That's it, really, right there.
-A classic story of addiction and family issues.
+If you expect this film to be anything resembling a sexual romp, you’re in for a world of pain.
+Steve McQueen’s Shame centers on Brandon Sullivan (a dapper Michael Fassbender), an ostensibly successful Manhattanite whose tightly controlled demeanor and regimented lifestyle mask his crippling sexual addiction.
+Brandon’s fragile veneer of “normalcy” starts to crack when his loose cannon, wild-child sister Sissy (Carey Mulligan) invades his home and complicates both his personal and professional life.
+That’s all there is to it, really: a classic story of addiction and family issues.
 What makes the film controversial is, of course, the nature of the addiction.
 What makes it unforgettable are the performances.

-Though the film is populated with fine, naturalistic actors (most notably Nicole Beharie as Brandon's wry, luscious co-worker) Shame is primarily concerned with those twin open wounds: Fassbender and Mulligan.
-Fassbender's masterful, award-winning performance in this, his fourth leading role of 2011, should come as no surprise to anyone.
-When he (seemingly endowed with Magneto's magnetic powers) eye f*cks a well-heeled young lady in the subway, we squirm as she does under his confident gaze.
-And when his life begins to fray at the edges, the polished sweep of his leonine mane becoming tousled, those clean-cut marble features cracking and crumpling with pain, he has our sympathy and pity every self-destructive step of the way.
-As for Mulligan, those who complain that her acting is, in general, too subdued or "boring" will have to eat their words; this is her most vibrant and loose-limbed performance to date.
-In a role that could have easily been grating, Mulligan's impulsive, messily emotional counterpoint to Fassbender's repression and restraint is irresistibly beguiling.
+Though the film is populated with fine, naturalistic actors (most notably Nicole Beharie as Brandon’s wry, luscious co-worker), Shame is primarily concerned with those twin open wounds: Fassbender and Mulligan.
+Fassbender’s masterful, award-winning performance in this, his fourth leading role of 2011, should come as no surprise to anyone.
+When he, seemingly endowed with Magneto’s magnetic powers, locks eyes with a well-heeled young lady in the subway, we squirm just as she does under his confident gaze.
+When his life begins to fray at the edges, the polished sweep of his leonine mane becoming tousled, those clean-cut, marble features cracking and crumpling with pain, he has our sympathy and pity every self-destructive step of the way.
+As for Mulligan, those who complain that her acting is, in general, too subdued or “boring” will have to eat their words; this is her most vibrant and loose-limbed performance to date.
+In a role that could have easily been grating, Mulligan’s impulsive, messily emotional counterpoint to Fassbender’s repression and restraint is irresistibly beguiling.

-Sissy only has a few quiet moments, the most potent being her performance of "New York, New York."
-Mulligan's voice is fine, if unremarkable, and the discordant, jarring arrangement is uncomfortably slow.
-But the camera stays on Mulligan through most of the song (director McQueen is excessively fond of long takes), and a few weary wrinkles around her eyes suddenly become clearer on that dimpled, baby face of hers.
-And if you watch the eyes themselves, Mulligan tells you everything you need to know, her unshed tears more eloquent than any pleading lyric.
-That's McQueen's artistry at its best: his unflinching gaze reveals vulnerabilities, forcing us to confront uncomfortable realities that most films gloss over.
+Among the chaos, Sissy only has a few quiet moments.
+The most potent being her cabaret performance of “New York, New York.”
+Mulligan’s voice is fine, if unremarkable, and the discordant, jarring arrangement is uncomfortably slow.
+But the camera stays on Mulligan through most of the song - director McQueen is excessively fond of long takes - and a few weary wrinkles around her eyes suddenly become clearer on that dimpled, baby face of hers.
+Watch her eyes; Mulligan tells you everything you need to know, her unshed tears more eloquent than any pleading lyric.
+That’s McQueen’s artistry at its best: his unflinching gaze reveals vulnerabilities, forcing us to confront uncomfortable realities that most films gloss over.
 (The man literally made art out of excrement in his hard to watch debut Hunger.)

 blog comments powered by Disqus